bus710/matrix2/README.md

 docker run -p 3000:3000 --device /dev/i2c-1 -it --rm --name matrix2i matrix2
 ```

 From the browser, the frontend can be shown on the screen like this.
+(Access to the RPI's IP and port 3000).

 <img src="assets/a.png" width="200">

 The components have features like this: